Growing Beautiful Dahlias

 First, you need to learn about this unique plant.
-Dahlias are Tender Perennials – that means that are Annuals in Northern Climates.
-But they are perennials because you can over-winter the rootstock and they will re-sprout year after year.
+Dahlias are Tender Perennials – that means they are Annuals in Northern Climates, but they are perennials because you can over-winter the rootstock and they will re-sprout year after year.
 Dahlias are tuberous plants and produce what looks like a narrow, elongated potato.
-They were brought to Europe because it was believed to be a potentially viable food source, turns out, although edible, not delicious.
+They were brought to Europe because it was believed to be a potentially viable food source, but as it turns out, although edible, they are not delicious.

-You can dig them and store them in a root cellar or other location that remains at 40 – 50 degrees F – or you can just treat them like annuals and buy new stock every year.
+You can dig them and store them in a root cellar or other location that remains at 40–50 degrees Fahrenheit, or you can just treat them like annuals and buy new stock every year.
 This method affords the opportunity to try new varieties and since there are thousands of varieties, why wouldn’t you?!

 Dahlias are native to the highlands of Mexico; this means they like warm days and cool nights.
 They like a warm bed (soil) and are very susceptible to frost.
 Plant tubers when all danger of frost has past (you can push it a week early since they take about a week to sprout once planted); scientific evidence advises to plant when soil temps are at least 60 F. Dahlias like well-drained soil since they have a tendency to rot if the soil is too wet.
 Be careful when/if fertilizing; too much nitrogen will result in lots of foliar growth but not as many flowers as you would like.

 Plant the tubers about 4” deep HORIZONTALLY; if you’re growing more than one in the same area, give them about 18” – 24” inches of growing space between/among them.
 To err on the side of caution, throw a little bone meal into the hole and maybe some compost if you don’t have great soil.